Toyota profit drops on virus outbreak but recovery expected

 Quarterly sales slipped 8% to 7.1 trillion yen ($66 billion) from 7.8 trillion yen a year ago.

+Toyota is striving to be reliable and needed by the world, he said.
+Toyoda promised to protect jobs and what he called “Toyota people,” the workers around the world, not just in Japan, with their skills and shared sense of mission.

+“We feel no doubt, and we are not shaken in this belief,” he said.

-Damage from COVID-19 cost Toyota 145 billion yen ($1.4 billion) in operating profit for the quarter, offsetting cost cuts, the company said.
+Damage from COVID-19 cost Toyota 145 billion yen ($1.4 billion) in operating profit for the latest quarter, offsetting cost cuts, the company said.

 Toyota officials said it was difficult to project the future, given the varying degrees of lockdowns around the world and uncertainties on how the coronavirus outbreak may develop.